Pen – FrøyaRingen (NYTEK23)

 - The weight of the dead fish beneath the surface is 10% of the weight in air.

-In order to calculate the capacity of critical amount of dead fish, the “critical amount of dead fish per cross rope in the net” is multiplied by half of the number of cross ropes in the net.
+In order to calculate the capacity of critical number of dead fish, the “critical number of dead fish per cross rope in the net” is multiplied by half of the number of cross ropes in the net.
 The number of cross ropes and dimension of the cross ropes can be found in the net certificate and the sketch of the net.

 For example: